rackhael/Onchain-Data-Dashboards/README.md

 # Onchain Data Dashboards
+This repository features links to my dashboards featuring data from dApps on different blockchains.
- Links to dashoards featuring dApps on different L1/L2 blockhains both MEV and non-MEV
+It also features data on different L1/L2 chains, both MEV and non-MEV.